BlackBerry Pearl 3G review

 Reviewed by Unknown from Uk on 19th Aug 2010

 It is a wicked phone best non touch phone on the market

 Reviewed by Jwade from England on 14th Aug 2010

-WTF are you lot talking about, of course it has apps.
-Blackberry App
+What are you lot talking about, of course it has apps.
+Blackberry App world works fine.

 Reviewed by swaro3 from England on 7th Aug 2010

 Oh come on, I've just got the Bold 9700 and my friend has just got the Pearl 3G and having used both the Pearl is an absolute disaster compared to even the basic BlackBerry, the 8520, why would you buy a phone because it's light, it's just a ludicrous phone, all the other pearls have been, but at least they had half QWERTY keypad, it's just gone backwards, and why no apps?
 Just a ludicrous phone

 Reviewed by James from UK on 4th Aug 2010